WHAT TO DO IN BERGAMO IN 1 DAY

 Basilica of Santa Maria Maggiore – Santa Maria Maggiore Basilica

-The church was founded in the 12th century, so before the Colleoni Chapel, and is now a major church in Bergamo.
-Before visiting the chapel, I suggest visiting the basilica first.
-It is beautiful and can be visited on any day, but the chapel is even more fascinating, which is why I recommend visiting them in this order.
+The Basilica of Santa Maria Maggiore was founded in the 12th century, so it is older than the Colleoni Chapel and is now a major church in Bergamo.
+Before visiting the Colleoni Chapel, I suggest visiting the Basilica first.
+The basilica is beautiful and can be visited on any day.
+However, the chapel is even more fascinating, which is why I recommend visiting them in this order.

 Venetian Walls and Gates

-Walking at least some parts of the 6km-long Venetian Walls, a UNESCO World Heritage Site, is a must.
-There are benches to sit and enjoy the views, so with this in mind, six kilometers isn’t all that much, even after a busy day with a lot of walking already.
+Walking at least some parts of the 6km-long Venetian Walls, a UNESCO World Heritage Site is a must.
+There are benches to sit on and enjoy the views, so with this in mind, six kilometers isn’t all that much, even after a busy day with a lot of walking already.

 Stroll the Streets

 Bergamo’s narrow and winding streets make it perfect for getting lost.
-If you aren’t in a rush, you should just aimlessly walk around, enjoying the pretty buildings everywhere and soaking in the views.
+If you aren’t in a rush, you should aimlessly walk around, enjoy the pretty buildings everywhere, and soak in the views.

 When we talk about Italy, we have to talk about food, and of course, Bergamo is not any different, Discover the rich gastronomic culture of Bergamo.
 Indulge in a diverse range of flavors, from traditional rural Lombardian cuisine to contemporary Italian dishes unique to Bergamo.
 Don’t miss out on the opportunity to savor the delectable stracciatella ice cream, invented right here in this region.
 Book your food tour here.

 FINAL THOUGHTS ON THE BEST BERGAMO ACTIVITIES